ntauth/threadmon-task/README.md

    the resource usage of a thread pool.
 Each `thread_pool_monitor` spawns a watchdog thread that periodically queries information for each thread by means of pluggable functions called *probes* (`probe_fn_t`).

+The program runs 4 worker threads, each one of which computes a montecarlo method approximation of pi with different intervals.
+Empirically, the bigger the interval, the more cpu time the worker thread consumes.

 # Build
 ```bash